MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 ## Teams with the most external user and guest activity

-The **Teams with the most external user and guest activity** card view shows you which teams in your organization have the most collaboration with guests and external users for the last 7 or 30 days.
+The **Teams with the most external user and guest activity** card shows you which teams in your organization have the most collaboration with guests and external shared channel users for the last 7 or 30 days.

-> [!NOTE]
-> The data is concealed by default in this card.
-To reveal the data, see [Remove data obfuscation](#remove-data-obfuscation).

-You can select **View details** to see the teams’ names and the "sent message count" for each team.
+You can select **View details** to see the team names and the sent message count for each team.
 An average message count is also displayed.
-By default, we show you these details for the **last 7 days** time frame.

-You can change the time frame by choosing **30 days** or **60 days** from the **Date range** drop-down list and selecting **Run report**.
+By default, we show you these details for the last 7 days.
+You can change the time frame by choosing **30 days** or **60 days** from the **Date range** drop-down and selecting **Run report**.

+Note that the data is hidden by default in this card.
+To reveal the data, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports#show-user-details-in-the-reports).

 ## Users with the most external user and guest collaboration

-The **Users with the most external user and guest collaboration** card view shows you which of the users internal to your organization have the most collaboration with guests and external users for the last 7 or 30 days.
+The **Users with the most external user and guest collaboration** card shows you which of your users have the most collaboration with guests and external shared channel users for the last 7 or 30 days.

-> [!NOTE]
-> The data is concealed by default in this card.
-To reveal the data, see [Remove data obfuscation](#remove-data-obfuscation).

-You can select **View details** to see the users’ names and the "sent message count" for each user.
+You can select **View details** to see the users' names and the sent message count for each user.
 An average message count is also displayed.

-By default, we show you these details for the **last 7 days** time frame.
+By default, we show you these details for the last 7 days.
 You can change the time frame by choosing **30 days** or **60 days** from the **Date range** drop-down list and selecting **Run report**.

-You can change the time frame by selecting the **30 days** option, which provides details of those internal users who have collaborated the most with guests and external users for the last 30 days.
+Note that the data is hidden by default in this card.
+To reveal the data, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports#show-user-details-in-the-reports).

 ## Guests with the most external user and guest collaboration

-The **Guest with the most external user and guest collaboration** card shows you which of your guests have the most collaboration with users who are internal to your organization for the last 7 or 30 days.
+The **Guest with the most external user and guest collaboration** card shows you which guests have the most collaboration with other guests or external shared channel users over the last 7 or 30 days.

-> [!NOTE]
-> The data is concealed by default in this card.
-To reveal the data, see [Remove data obfuscation](#remove-data-obfuscation).
+Note that the data is hidden by default in this card.
+To reveal the data, see [Show user details in the reports](/microsoft-365/admin/activity-reports/activity-reports#show-user-details-in-the-reports).

-> [!NOTE]
-> This insight doesn't capture Guest<>In-tenant user activity, but only the Guest<>Guest and Guest<>External user activities.
-Guest<>External user activities occur in group chats but not in 1:1 chats.

-By default, we show you the guest users who have engaged in external collaboration for the last 7 days.

-You can change the time frame by selecting the **30 days** option, which provides details of those guests who have collaborated the most with guests and external users for the last 30 days.

 #### Notes